1. Cloud CLI (snctl)

 Note

 In this section, the target organization name is already set in the .snctl/config file.
-Therefore, you do not need to use the --namespace <organization_name> flag to specify the target organization every time when executing snctl commands.
+Therefore, you do not need to use the --organization <organization_name> flag to specify the target organization every time when executing snctl commands.
 For details about how to set snctl configurations, see set snctl configuration.

 Create a Pulsar cluster